-Rocket hits site of foreign oil firms in Iraq's Basra, two hurt
+Rocket hits site of foreign oil firms in Iraq's Basra, three hurt

 Wednesday’s incident came just as Exxon staff who were also evacuated after the diplomats’ departure had begun to return to Basra.

-A security source said Exxon was again preparing to evacuate about 20 foreign staff immediately.
+A security source said Exxon was evacuating 21 foreign staff immediately by plane to Dubai.

-Oil officials said operations including exports from southern Iraq were not affected by the incidents.
+Oil officials said operations including exports from southern Iraq were not affected by the incident.

-Other companies operating at the site include Royal Dutch Shell PLC and Italian Eni SpA, the oil officials said.
+Other companies operating at the site include Royal Dutch Shell PLC and Italy’s Eni SpA, the oil officials said.

-Police said the rocket was a short-range Katyusha missile that landed 100 metres from the part of the site used as a residence and operations centre by Exxon.
+The rocket was a short-range Katyusha missile, the military said.
+Police said it landed 100 metres from the part of the site used as a residence and operations centre by Exxon.

 Burjesia is near the Zubair oilfield operated by Eni.